 If you are looking for digital data that is not available online, you need to complete a digital data request form.

-Go to environmental data requests for more information on the full weed dataset and digital data request forms.
+For more information on the full weed dataset and digital data request forms, go to environmental data requests.

 You don't have to pay for data unless your request is more extensive or complicated than normal.

 Contribute weed data